Hille's theorem for Bochner integrals of functions with values in locally convex spaces: Acknowledgements

 \section{Acknowledgements}

 This note was inspired by a question posed by M.\ Lange--Hegermann, for which the author expresses his thanks.
-The author also thanks H.\ Lambley for helpful comments on the manuscript.
+The author also thanks H.\ Lambley and an anonymous peer reviewer for helpful comments on the manuscript.

 For the purpose of open access, the author has applied a Creative Commons Attribution (CC~BY) licence to any Author Accepted Manuscript version arising.
 No data were created or analysed in this study.